mickhansen/dataloader-sequelize/README.md

 * Should be called after all models and associations are defined
 * `sequelize` a sequelize instance
 * `options.max=500` the maximum number of simultaneous dataloaders to store in memory.
 The loaders are stored in an LRU cache
+* `options.clsNamespace` The CLS namespace used by Sequelize to manage transactions

 # Usage
 ```js